-- Where required by the qualification, appoint a Lead Internal Verifier appropriately for each subject area, who is registered, annually, with Pearson and has completed standardisation with the programme team. - Each Lead Internal Verifier oversees effective internal verification systems in their subject area. - Staff are briefed and trained in the requirements for current internal verification procedures. - Effective internal verification roles are defined, maintained and supported. - Internal verification is promoted as a developmental process between staff. - Standardised internal verification documentation is provided and used. - All Centre assessment instruments are verified as fit for purpose. - An annual internal verification schedule, linked to assessment plans, is in place. - An appropriately structured sample of assessment from all programmes, units, sites and assessors is internally verified, to ensure Centre programmes conform to national standards. - Secure records of all internal verification activity are maintained. - The outcome of internal verification is used to enhance future assessment practice.
+- Where required by the qualification, appoint a Lead Internal Verifier appropriately for each subject area, who is registered, annually, with Pearson and has completed standardisation with the programme team. - Each Lead Internal Verifier oversees effective internal verification systems in their subject area. - Staff are briefed and trained in the requirements for current internal verification procedures. - Effective internal verification roles are defined, maintained and supported. - Internal verification is promoted as a developmental process between staff. - Standardised internal verification documentation is provided and used. - All Centre assessment instruments are verified as fit for purpose. - An annual internal verification schedule, linked to assessment plans, is in place. - An appropriately structured sample of assessment from all programmes, units, sites, cohorts and assessors is internally verified, to ensure Centre programmes conform to national standards. - Secure records of all internal verification activity are maintained and retained to meet Pearson requirements. - The outcome of internal verification is used to enhance future assessment practice. - Comply with the requirements as set out in the Pearson Centre Guides to Internal Verification and Standards Verification.

-LIV registration and OSCA accreditation / standardisation procedures:
+LIV appointment and OSCA accreditation / standardisation procedures: